jpadkins/rldisplay/README.md

 Because whenever I went to make a roguelike game, regardless of the window management/rendering library I used, I'd eventually end up abstracting things out into a similar API.
-So I thought I'd standardize that API, so that in the future I can cut down on boilerplate code.
+I decided to standardize that API, so that in the future I can cut down on boilerplate code.
 And by using C99, it should be easy to generate bindings for other languages.